systematic-magic/aop/sections.rst

 If you see any diviations of section naming in articles, please contact authors and check whether they agree to change section header in question in accordance with these standards.

+9.1.
+Check that article has the following sections in the following order:

 JUMP TO:

 |	:ref:`Research papers (as well as Special Section Research papers<research_papers>`